 After you create a pivot table, you can insert a pivot chart, based on that pivot table.
-If you need help with creating a pivot chart, follow the instructions here.

 In this example, the chart shows sales data, per city, over two years.
 At first, all the chart columns are the same color, because there is only one series.
 To create columns with different colours, the field arrangement is changed.